maede97/ctf-tool/README.md

 A C++ tool that automates CTF flag finding.

 ## Configuration
-The tool reads a file called `config.ini` in the directory one above the binary.
+The tool reads a file called `ctf-tool.ini` in the directory one above the binary.

 Example contents:
 ```